donnay/interesting-octopus/src/pages/docs/adventures/SednaRendezvous.md

 ## Game Master's Introduction

 ### Introduction
 Because of the complexity of the adventure, **Sedna Rendezvous** , it will be presented in three different formats that range in difficulty from easy to hard.
-The first scenario- **Report and Run**, is the easiest.
-This scenario should be used by beginning game-masters (GM's) and players.
-The second scenario, **Search and Destroy**, is more difficult and the third scenario, **Search and Rescue**, is by far the most difficult.
 The game master can determine which format is best suited to the experience of his players and himself.
 The different adventures will be based on the same set of data, provided in this booklet, and any differences will be explained briefly in both the introduction and a small sumary at the beginning of each new section.

+1. **Report and Run**, is the easiest, for beginning game-masters (GM's) and players
+2. **Search and Destroy**, is more difficult
+3. **Search and Rescue**, is by far the most difficult

 Each scenario will have certain benefits and disadvantages.
 The easiest will probably be boringly simple for the experienced gamer, and the hardest will be impossibly complex for the beginning game master to organize and run.
 The best thing to remember is that the game should be fun for both the players and the GM.